Performance Killer

 WordPress Speed Killer 1: Missing Caching

-Caching is a fast and highly effective way to make your site faster.
-A cache can be understood as a kind of short-term memory: If, for example, the browser remembers what a web page looks like, it does not have to ask the server for the necessary data first, but the browser can load the site directly from the cache.
-This speeds up the page loading time for returning visitors immensely.
+Caching is a fast and highly effective way to make your website faster.
+A cache can be understood as a kind of short-term memory: For example, if the browser remembers what a website looks like, it doesn't need to ask the server for the necessary data first; instead, the browser can load the website directly from the cache.
+This speeds up the page loading time for repeated visits immensely.

 Now caching is not a simple topic.
-There are many different types of caches that can be installed and activated in many different places.
-To get an effective caching solution quickly, you should rely on widely used and proven caching plugins such as WP Super Cache, Cachify or W3 Total C ache.
-You should also ask your host which caches it has activated.
-You have a solid basis if at least a browser and server cache are activated.
+There are many different types of caches that can be included and activated in many different places.
+To quickly get an effective caching solution, one should rely on widely used and proven caching plugins, such as WP Super Cache or W3 Total Cache.
+Also, you should ask your host which caches it has enabled.
+You have a solid foundation if at least a browser cache and server cache are enabled.

-A cache has the disadvantage that it is usually only used when the user has already visited site at least once.
+A cache has the disadvantage that it is usually only used when the website has already been visited at least once.
 In many cases, however, it is important that the website builds up quickly and smoothly the first time.
-If you want to achieve this, you have to get to work on the page bacon.
+If you want to achieve this, you have to get to the page fat.

 WordPress Speed Killer 2: Images and graphics

 Another killer for your WordPress speed are images and graphics.
-Optimising them is an art in itself, because you have to consider a lot of factors: The file format, scaling, compression and much more[1].
+Optimizing them is an art in itself, because you have to consider a lot of factors: file format, scaling, compression and much more.

 Mostly, however, very simple behaviours, such as a plethora of unnecessary images or an unsuitable file format, lead to long loading times.
 Here, too, plug-ins provide a remedy.
 These compress and optimise images during and after upload and significantly increase your WordPress speed.
 Examples of this are Optimus and WP Smush.